-Breast cancer is the most commonly diagnosed cancer in American women, with an estimated 234,190 cases of invasive breast cancer and an estimated death toll of 40,290 women with breast cancer in 2015.1 This highlights the need for effective breast cancer screening and riskreduction strategies.
+Breast cancer is the most commonly diagnosed cancer in American women, with an estimated 268,670 cases of invasive breast cancer and an estimated death toll of 41,400 women in 2018.
+This highlights the need for effective breast cancer screening and risk-reduction strategies.

-For a woman who does not have a personal history of breast cancer, the risk factors for the development of breast cancer can be grouped into categories including familial/genetic factors; factors related to demographics; reproductive history; lifestyle factors; and other factors such as number of breast biopsies, especially those finding flat epithelial atypia, atypical hyperplasia (AH) or lobular carcinoma in situ (LCIS), breast density, or thoracic irradiation before age 30 (eg, to treat Hodgkin's disease).
+For a woman who does not have a personal history of breast cancer, the risk factors for the development of breast cancer can be grouped into categories, including familial/genetic factors; factors related to demographics; reproductive history; lifestyle factors; and other factors such as number of breast biopsies, especially those finding flat epithelial atypia (FEA), atypical hyperplasia (AH), or lobular carcinoma in situ (LCIS), breast density, or thoracic irradiation before 30 years of age (eg, to treat Hodgkin's disease).

-Estimating breast cancer risk for an individual is difficult, and most breast cancers are not attributable to risk factors other than female gender and increasing age.2 The development of effective strategies for the reduction of breast cancer incidence has also been difficult, because few of the existing risk factors are modifiable and some of the potentially modifiable risk factors have social implications extending beyond concerns for breast cancer (eg, age at first live birth).
+Estimating breast cancer risk for an individual is difficult, and most breast cancers are not attributable to risk factors other than female gender and increasing age.2 In the United States, 266,120 women are diagnosed with invasive breast cancer annually, compared with approximately 2550 cases that occur annually in men.1

+The development of effective strategies for the reduction of breast cancer incidence has also been difficult, because few of the existing risk factors are modifiable and some of the potentially modifiable risk factors have social implications extending beyond concerns for breast cancer (eg, age at first live birth).
 Nevertheless, effective breast cancer risk-reduction strategies such as use of risk-reduction agents and risk-reduction surgery have been identified.
 Women and their physicians who are considering interventions to reduce risk for breast cancer must balance the demonstrated benefits with the potential morbidities of the interventions.
-Surgical risk-reduction strategies (eg. risk-reduction bilateral mastectomy) may have psychosocial and/or physical consequences for the woman, and risk-reduction agents, used for non-surgical risk reduction, are associated with certain adverse effects.
-3-5 To assist women who are at increased risk of developing breast cancer and their physicians in the application of individualized strategies to reduce breast cancer risk, NCCN has developed these guidelines for breast cancer risk reduction.
+Surgical risk-reduction strategies (eg, risk-reduction bilateral mastectomy)

+may have psychosocial and/or physical consequences for the woman, and risk-reduction agents, used for non-surgical risk reduction, are associated with certain adverse effects.3-5 To assist women who are at increased risk of developing breast cancer and their physicians in the application of individualized strategies to reduce breast cancer risk, NCCN has developed these guidelines for breast cancer risk reduction.